Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Daar carried the fruits of their labors in a stasis trunk, and Leela of course was invited.
 She didn’t even *want* to protest this time - she closed up early, left an apologetic note taped to the stand’s shutters, and joined the fun up on the military base.

 The whole team had pitched in on something, be it carrying furniture around, fetching drinks.
-Being included in it, being treated like part of the HEAT *Clan* for an evening...It laid the last of Leela’s demons to rest.
+Being included in it, being treated like part of the HEAT *Clan* for an evening...
+It laid the last of Leela’s demons to rest.
 These people weren’t gentle.
-They were gruff, sure, and they looked and *smelled* like concentrated danger...but they were *caring* too.
+They were gruff, sure, and they looked and *smelled* like concentrated danger... but they were *caring* too.
 They hurt as keenly as anyone else.
-All the personal power they wielded so effortlessly, as if it were a part of their very being...and not a bit of it saved them from worrying about their friend.
+All the personal power they wielded so effortlessly, as if it were a part of their very being... and not a bit of it saved them from worrying about their friend.

 Just like that, she wasn’t afraid of Daar any longer.
 Or really, of what he was a convenient stand-in for.